MB BS, FRCS (Eng), MD, FRCS (Tr & Orth)

 - Botnar Section Lead for Orthopaedic and Plastic Surgery

 - Honorary Consultant Orthopaedic Surgeon.

 - Governing Body Fellow of Pembroke College.

-Professor Rees treats elective shoulder and elbow conditions, performing routine and complex shoulder and elbow surgery with an increasing emphasis on arthroscopic (keyhole) reconstructive surgery of the shoulder.
-Professor Rees trains postgraduate orthopaedic surgical trainees and Fellowship shoulder and elbow surgeons.
+Professor Rees treats elective shoulder conditions, performing routine and complex shoulder surgery with an increasing emphasis on arthroscopic (keyhole) reconstructive surgery.
+Professor Rees trains postgraduate orthopaedic surgical trainees and Fellowship surgeons.

 Professor Rees sits on national society, research and outcome committees.
-He has a research programme with the main aim of ‘Improving Orthopaedic Patient Outcomes and Treatment Delivery’.
+He has a research programme with an overall aim of ‘Improving Orthopaedic Patient Outcomes and Treatment Delivery’.
 This is achieved through research themes that overlap and provide a broad range of collaboration opportunities with a number of national and international academic clinicians and scientists, as well as exciting industry partnerships.

 Some of his research involves working closely with patients to improve patient experience and patient information.
 In 2015 after raising funds from national societies and NIHR, he led and completed a James Lind Alliance Priority Setting Partnership for 'Surgery for Common Shoulder Problems'.
 This 18 month process brought together patients, carers and clinicians to set the top 10 UK research priorities for shoulder surgery.